Port Moody Oktoberfest is an annual community event celebrating the German beer-themed holiday of Oktoberfest outside the Port Moody Public Library.

 Oktoberfest Dates & Times

 Port Moody itself is located about a 30-minute drive east of downtown Vancouver.
-The venue is also just a 45-minute SkyTrain ride from Vancouver’s Waterfront Station via the Expo and then Millennium Lines, and only about a 10-minute walk from Port Moody’s new Inlet Centre Station.
+The venue is also just a 45-minute SkyTrain ride from Vancouver’s Waterfront Station via the Expo and then Millennium Lines, and only about a 10-minute walk from Port Moody’s Inlet Centre Station.

 Oktoberfest Admission Prices